dalenfree/azure-resume-challenge/README.md

 | ------------ | -------- | --------------- |
 | counter      | visitors | (integer count) |

+## Moving from Cosmos DB Table API to NoSQL
+I was having a rough time getting the Table API to show up properly in my local set up.
+This could have been due to CORS requirements, which I later addressed, but I was generally not pleased with the lack of flexibility of the Table API.
+In my frustration I set up the database again using the NoSQL option.
+I found it easier to manage, and easy to manually tweak if needed - there were also lots of tutorials online showing how to effectively use it.

 ## Step 9: API
 Setting up the Functions App was straightforward.
 I chose the lowest option for consumption and set the code to "python".